gear-foundation/gear-wiki/docs/examples/supply-chain.md

 ```

 ## Source code
 The source code of this example of a supply chain smart contract and the example of an implementation of its testing is available on [GitHub](https://github.com/gear-dapps/supply-chain).

+The source code of this example of a supply chain smart contract and the example of an implementation of its testing is available on [GitHub](https://github.com/gear-dapps/supply-chain).